 Just such a scenario happened to the owner of a local restaurant I had been to a few times.
 The owner, who was using the alley behind the restaurant to take a deposit to his car, was robbed, shot, and killed.

 The other reason a restaurant may decide to go cashless is that a credit card company gave them incentives to do so.
 For example, Visa had begun offering small business, including some restaurants, up to 10,000 dollars in technology, marketing expenses, etc. if the restaurant will stop taking cash.

 Refusing Cash Can’t Be Legal, Can It?

 That was my reaction!
 This can’t be legal.
-They have to take my cash! — not that I ever use cash.
+They have to take my cash! — not that I ever use cash (no I’m not rich…credit cards help manage money).
 But a few minutes of research turned up a surprising fact: On the federal level, it is perfectly legal.
 There is no law which says that business must accept cash money.
 Here is what the United States Treasury has to say about it:

 “I thought that United States currency was legal tender for all debts.
 Some businesses or governmental agencies say that they will only accept checks, money orders or credit cards as payment, and others will only accept currency notes in denominations of $20 or smaller.
 Isn’t this illegal?”

 The pertinent portion of law that applies to your question is the Coinage Act of 1965, specifically Section 31 U.S.C.
 5103, entitled “Legal tender,” which states: “United States coins and currency (including Federal reserve notes and circulating notes of Federal reserve banks and national banks) are legal tender for all debts, public charges, taxes, and dues.”